pollsposition/models/popularity/hmm-popularity.md

 ### A model that accounts for the overdispersion of polls

 As we saw with the previous model, the variance of $\mu$'s posterior values is grossly underestimated.
 This suggests that the variance in the obervations is not only due to variations in the mean value, $p_{approve}$.
-Indeed, there is variance in the results that probably cannot be accounted for by the pollsters' and method's biais and has more something to do with measurement errors, or other factors we did not include.
+Indeed, there is variance in the results that probably cannot be accounted for by the pollsters' and method's biases and has more something to do with measurement errors, or other factors we did not include.

-We use a Beta-Binomial model to add one degree of liberty and allow the variance to be estimated independantly from the mean value.
+We use a Beta-Binomial model to add one degree of liberty and allow the variance to be estimated independently from the mean value:

 ```python
 with pm.Model(coords=COORDS) as pooled_popularity: